 Solo commitments might be appropriate since many MBA applicants are individual contributors.
 However, ideally, you will demonstrate how you work with others as a leader and team member.
 Leadership and commitment often go hand-in-hand because the best leaders commit to making the team and organization better.

 Remember, Yale SOM students focus on making a difference in the world.
 The topic of this question demonstrates your values.
-Those values ideally include actions that impact the greater community.
+Therefore, those values ideally include actions that impact the greater community.
 Regardless of whether you choose an individual or team commitment, make sure you show how it made a significant positive impact.
-Keep in mind the Yale SOM’s mission while writing this essay.
+Also, keep in mind the Yale SOM’s mission while writing this essay.

-As Dean Edward A. Snyder explains: “Yale SOM is persistent and disciplined in our efforts to connect to big issues, to integrate with Yale, to be distinctively global, and to work across all sectors.
+As former dean Edward A. Snyder once explained: “Yale SOM is persistent and disciplined in our efforts to connect to big issues, to integrate with Yale, to be distinctively global, and to work across all sectors.
 All of our efforts are guided by a strategy that accounts for how the world has changed over the last several decades and the implications for leadership.
 The success of our efforts depends entirely on extraordinary alignment and superior teamwork—internally and externally.”

 A note on word counts

-This will help you maintain that 500-word maximum.
-Another great tactic is to use an outside reader.
-Someone removed from the application can help you decide what is most important to the story and streamline your essay.
+Once you have done that, you’ll find you can work within that 500-word maximum.
+Another great tactic is to use an outside reader because a new set of eyes can see what is most important to the story and streamline your essay.

 Stacy Blackman Consulting offers multiple services to meet your MBA application needs, from our All-In Partnership to test prep to hourly help with targeted tasks.
 Contact us today for a free 15-minute advising session to talk strategy with a Principal SBC consultant.
 Here’s a snapshot of the caliber of expertise on our SBC team.